20-Minute Chicken Cutlets with Charred Escarole Salad

 Cut the head of escarole lengthwise through the stem-end into 4 wedges.
 Discard any discolored or wilted leaves.
 Rinse the escarole wedges under cold water, being sure to rinse away any dirt or grit between the leaves.
 Give each wedge a good shake to remove excess water and place upside down to drain in a colander.

 Meanwhile, whisk together the vinegar, crushed red pepper, 1/4 teaspoon salt and a few grinds of pepper in a large bowl.
 Slowly drizzle in 1/4 cup of the oil, whisking constantly, until blended.
 Stir in the raisins.

 Spread the panko and almonds together on a baking sheet.
 Toss with 1 teaspoon of the oil and a pinch of salt.
 Place under the broiler and toast until lightly browned, 20 to 30 seconds.
-Toss together and broil until golden brown, another 10 to 20 seconds.
+Toss again and broil until golden brown, another 10 to 20 seconds.
 Transfer to a small bowl.

 Drizzle a second baking sheet with oil.
 Arrange the chicken cutlets on the baking sheet in one layer.
 Sprinkle both sides with salt and pepper.
 Drizzle the tops of the cutlets with the remaining 2 tablespoons oil.
-Place in the broiler and broil until cooked through, 3 to 4 minutes.
+Place under the broiler and broil until cooked through, 3 to 4 minutes.